brettchalupa/brettchalupa.github.io/_works/hanging-in-there.md

 ---

 _Hanging in There_ is my first short film.
 It was written, planned, shot, and edited from May to July 2017.
+[Gahlord Dewald](http://gahlorddewald.com) made the music.

+_Dylan finds himself unable to leave his apartment, but he's hanging in there._

 Watch _Hanging in There_:

 <iframe src="https://player.vimeo.com/video/224795028" width="480" height="270" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>